TNolan01/weather/README.md

 <li> Apple iPhone 12 </li>
 <li> Samsung Tab A 10.1" Tablet </li>
 <li> Amazon Fire 10" HD Tablet </li>
+<li> Tested through Google Chrome developer tools across multiple screen sizes and emulations.</li>
 </ul>
 <br>

 ### Identified Issues & Bugs:
-I now list some of the bugs and issues I have encounter and their current status.
+I now list some of the bugs and issues I have encountered and their current status.
 <br>
 <br>
 **iPhone 5 Issue:**
 <br>
 The charts did not display on an Apple iPhone 5s.
 The rest of the site and related JSON data worked and displayed but the charts were not rendered regardless of the chart option selected.
 The Apple IOS on this phone is version 12.4 which was released in July 2019.
 There have been 15 updates to the OS since Version 12.4 was released.
-The Safaris browser is also out of date.
+The Safari browser is also out of date and registers a warning upon opening that it requires an update.

 <span style="color: blue; font-weight: bold;">Steps taken to resolve this issue:</span>
 <ol>
-<li>I tried to write a media query to directly target the Iphone 5 screen on min and max width, this was unsucessful.</li>
+<li>I tried to write a media query to directly target the Iphone 5 screen on min and max width, this was did not resolve the issue.</li>
-<li>I experimented with a simpler chart and HTML but this did not render on the IPhone 5s  </li>
+<li>I experimented with a simpler chart and HTML but this did not render on this IPhone 5s either. </li>
 </ol>
 <span style="color: blue; font-weight: bold;">Current Status:</span>
 <p> This issue is unresolved.
-It is more than likely an issue with a combination of this particular phone and the out-of-date OS and Brower software.
+It is more than likely an issue with a combination of this particular phone and the out-of-date OS and browser software.
 The software on this device has not updated for 24 months approximately.
-As the website is functional on the more recent and current of Apple IOS driven devices, I do not think it is feasible to pursue further changes and updates to solve an issue which appears applicable to this device only.</p>
+As the website is functional on the more up to date and current Apple IOS driven devices, I do not think it is feasible to pursue further changes and updates to solve an issue which appears applicable to this device only.</p>
 <br>

-**JSON Data Availability ?:**
+**JSON Data Availability :**
 <br>
 <p>Late in the development while testing the site one evening there was one instance of a short period of 10 minutes at approximately 00:00 where the JSON data relating to the history.html and chart.html did not display.
 When it originally happened I thought it was something to do with the changing of the day at 00:00, temporarily leaving the last array empty while updating the data on the Weather Underground website.
-I checked issue to the console log but in the short period of time when the instance occurred I was not able to diagnose the issue.</p>
+I tried to log the data to the console log but in the short period of time when the instance occurred I was not able to diagnose the issue.</p>
-<p>Further observation over the course of the following days between 23:00 and 00:30 revealed one further recurrence of this issue.The Weather Underground API documentation makes no mention of this issue but on some occasions, not evey day, at 00:00 approximately as the date changes the size of the associated JSON array changes. </p>
+<p>Further observation over the course of the following days between 23:00 and 00:30 revealed one further recurrence of this issue.The Weather Underground API documentation makes no mention of this issue but on some occasions, not every day, at 00:00 approximately as the date changes the size of the associated JSON array changes. </p>
 <p>There should be 7 elements in the array, [0] to [6].
-A console log of the data showed that on the night where I the two pages were unable to display data element [6] was missing, leaving the relevant array running from [0] to [5] and stopping the associated JavaScript from functioning.</p>
+A console log of the data showed that on the night where the two pages were unable to display the data element [6] was missing, leaving the relevant array running from [0] to [5] and stopping the associated JavaScript from functioning.</p>

 <span style="color: blue; font-weight: bold;">Steps taken to resolve this issue:</span>
 <ol>
 <li> Once I had established what was happening I created an IF/ELSE conditional statement.
 I first test the recieved data to see if all 7 elements were present.
 If there are less than 7 elements then an alert box will tell the user to re-check in 15 minutes and alert the user to the fact there maybe a 00:00 update and the rest of the relevant JS file does not run.</li>
-<li> As a potential update I may look to bring the API data into LocalStorage and use this as a buffer for any unavailability of the 'live' API data.
-In the long run this would be a better option.</li>
+<li> As a potential update I would look to bring the API data into LocalStorage and use this as a buffer for any unavailability of the 'live' API data.
+In the long run this would be a better option as there would be less 'live' requests to the wunderground data.</li>
 </ol>
 <span style="color: blue; font-weight: bold;">Current Status:</span>
 <p>This issue was resolved.</p>